Medicinal Plant Lexicon

 Common name

-Useful information about the plant
+Information about the plant

-The milk thistle is native in southern Europe, the Caucasus, and Asia Minor, and to North Africa and the Canary Islands, and has been introduced in many countries.
-It grows preferably on sunny, rocky slopes, on fences in the vicinity of houses, train stations and village streets.
-Milk thistle for medicinal purposes only comes from crops.
-The genus name Silybum comes from the Greek "silibon" (etymologically Syllibon) = tassel.
+The milk thistle is native to southern Europe, the Caucasus, Asia Minor, as well as North Africa and the Canary Islands and has been introduced in many other countries.
+It grows preferably on sunny, rocky slopes, on fences near houses, train stations and village roads.
+Milk thistle used for medicinal purposes is only obtained from cultivated crops.

 Medicinally used parts of plants (herbal drug)